 A comparable trend was observed for tree spread, where Goma Priyanka exhibited the widest canopy (5.93 m), followed by AJG-85 (5.75 m), CISH-J-37 (4.57 m) and CISH-J-42 (4.42 m).
 The greater spread in Goma Priyanka could be due to its vigorous lateral branch development, which facilitates enhanced light interception and canopy expansion.
-According to Pathak and Ram (2006), genotype and environmental interactions strongly influence canopy spread in Jamun, and wider tree canopies are indicative of better vegetative adaptation and resource utilization.
+According to Pathak and Ram (2006), genotype and environmental interactions strongly influence canopy spread in Jamun and wider tree canopies are indicative of better vegetative adaptation and resource utilization.
 Das et al. (2011) also emphasized that canopy architecture directly affects light utilization efficiency and photosynthetic rate, ultimately influencing overall tree productivity.

 The calculated tree volume also exhibited significant differences among cultivars, ranging from 44.61 m³ in CISH-J-42 to 116.27 m³ in Goma Priyanka.
 The large tree volume of Goma Priyanka is an integrated reflection of its superior height and canopy spread, suggesting higher biomass accumulation potential.
-Similar genotype-dependent variation in tree volume among Jamun cultivars was earlier reported by Singh et al. (2018) and Bhatnagar et al. (2017), who emphasized that growth vigor in Jamun is strongly governed by genetic constitution, rootstock vigour, and agro-climatic conditions.
+Similar genotype-dependent variation in tree volume among Jamun cultivars was earlier reported by Singh et al. (2018) and Bhatnagar et al. (2017), who emphasized that growth vigor in Jamun is strongly governed by genetic constitution, rootstock vigour and agro-climatic conditions.
 Further, Patil et al. (2021) found that environmental adaptation and soil nutrient status significantly influence the vegetative growth of Jamun genotypes under semi-arid conditions, corroborating the present observations.

 On field observations, Goma Priyanka exhibited an upright and semi-spreading habit, while CISH-J-42 and AJG-85 showed a compact growth form suitable for medium-density planting.
 Differences in phenological traits such as flowering time and fruit maturity period were also noted, with Goma Priyanka and CISH-J-37 maturing around mid-June and CISH-J-42 and AJG-85 extending to late June.
 The variation in maturity period could be beneficial for extending the availability window of Jamun fruits in the market.
-The superiority of Goma Priyanka in terms of vegetative growth may be attributed to its efficient physiological processes—enhanced nutrient uptake, higher chlorophyll content, and better adaptability to the semi-tropical microclimate of the Satpura–Kymore region.
+The superiority of Goma Priyanka in terms of vegetative growth may be attributed to its efficient physiological processes—enhanced nutrient uptake, higher chlorophyll content and better adaptability to the semi-tropical microclimate of the Satpura–Kymore region.
 As noted by Chadha (2011) and Kumar et al. (2020), genotypes with balanced vegetative and reproductive growth often perform better under moisture stress and fluctuating temperature regimes.
 Kaur and Dhillon (2014) also noted that balanced canopy development ensures higher photosynthetic efficiency and tolerance to abiotic stress in subtropical fruit crops.

 Among the tested cultivars, Goma Priyanka proved to be the most vigorous, whereas AJG-85 maintained moderate vigor but better canopy compactness, which may be advantageous for high-density systems.
 The relatively lower growth of CISH-J-42 indicates its suitability for smaller orchard systems or mixed plantations.
 The findings of the present study corroborate earlier observations made by Singh et al. (2018) and Kumar and Dubey (2020), who reported significant genotype-based variation in growth and canopy development of Jamun under different ecological zones of India.
 Goma Priyanka, being a hybrid selection released by ICAR–CIAH, Bikaner, has been consistently reported for its vigorous growth and adaptability to semi-arid and subtropical conditions.
-Furthermore, the variations in growth attributes can be partially explained by microclimatic differences within the Satpura Hills–Kymore Plateau zone, which influences light intensity, soil moisture, and temperature regimes.
+Furthermore, the variations in growth attributes can be partially explained by microclimatic differences within the Satpura Hills–Kymore Plateau zone, which influences light intensity, soil moisture and temperature regimes.
 Kundu et al. (2012) emphasized that genotype adaptability studies are essential to understand microclimatic interactions influencing fruit tree performance in varying eco-regions.
 Pathak and Ram (2006) also stressed that site-specific adaptability studies of Jamun are essential for identifying regionally suitable cultivars that balance growth and fruiting behaviour.